vitamincheng/summary/source/index.rst

-.. the Summary of Vitamin Cheng's labs documentation master file, created by sphinx-quickstart on Thu Dec 15 11:04:45 2022.
+.. the Summary of Vitamin Cheng's documentation master file, created by sphinx-quickstart on Thu Dec 15 11:04:45 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.